elaval/resin-node-red-basic/README.md

 ![response](https://cloud.githubusercontent.com/assets/68602/7867833/2da8a87a-0570-11e5-96b6-fd8282b65023.png)

-I am NOT using the RPi gpio so I did not explored the installation configuration of this (actually I did explore it without success, but since I was not going to use it I did not explored it further).
+I am NOT using the RPi gpio so I did not explored the installation configuration of this (actually I did explore it without success, but since I was not going to use it I did not explore it further).

 So ... for all this to work I defined the following files:
 - ./my-node-red/settings.js: